Wick integrals: The Wick product, diagram formulae, and change of chaos

 \begin{remark}[Lack of associativity] The polynomials $x^{\dia I}$ and the product $\dia$ are only defined w.r.t.\ the base collection of random variables $X$: we will sometimes emphasise this by writing $\dia_X$.
 Let $Y^k$ be random variables that are polynomial in $X$, $Y^k = p^k(X)$.
-Then, unless the $p^k$'s are linear, there is a distinction between performing the Wick product $\dia_Y$ on polynomials in the indeterminates $y$ and substituting $y^k = p^k(x)$, and performing the Wick product $\dia_X$ on polynomials in $p^k(x)$.
-For example, letting $y^1 = x^{\dia I}$ and $y^2 = x^{\dia J}$ unless $I$ and $J$ are singletons generally
+Then, unless the $p^k$'s are of degree $1$, there is a distinction between performing the Wick product $\dia_Y$ on polynomials in the indeterminates $y$ and substituting $y^k = p^k(x)$, and performing the Wick product $\dia_X$ on polynomials in $p^k(x)$.
+For example, letting $y^1 = x^{\dia I}$ and $y^2 = x^{\dia J}$, unless $I$ and $J$ are singletons, generally

-and therefore generally $Y^1 \dia_Y Y^2 \neq Y^1 \dia_X Y^2$, i.e.\ $\dia_X$ and $\dia_Y$ define different products between random variables (when they define products at all, see \autoref{rem:wd} below).
+and therefore generally $Y^1 \dia_Y Y^2 \neq Y^1 \dia_X Y^2$, i.e.\ $\dia_X$ and $\dia_Y$ define different products.
 The full relationship between $\dia_X$ and $\dia_Y$ will be explored in \autoref{thm:change} below.
-Sometimes the Wick product is simply defined as the Appell polynomial w.r.t.\ its factors, without any reference to a base set of random variables.
-This is sometimes denoted $: Y^1 \cdots Y^n :$.
-See \cite[\S 2d)]{the_wick} for a discussion about the distinction between \say{the Wick product in physics} and \say{the Wick product in stochastic analysis} in the Gaussian case, the latter being the one of interest here, denoted $\dia$. \end{remark}

-\begin{remark}[Invariance under linear transformations] If instead the random variables $Y$ are obtained as a linear combination of the ones $X$, then $\dia_Y = \dia_X$.
+Sometimes the Wick product is simply defined as the Appell polynomial w.r.t.\ its factors, without any reference to a base set of random variables, denoted $: Y^1 \cdots Y^n :$ in the theoretical physics literature.
+See \cite[\S 2d)]{the_wick} for a discussion about the distinction between \say{the Wick product in physics} and \say{the Wick product in stochastic analysis} in the Gaussian case, the latter being the one of interest here, denoted $\dia$.
+The exception that proves the rule is when the random variables $Y$ are obtained as a linear combination of the ones $X$, then $\dia_Y = \dia_X$.
 More precisely, let $Y^j = \sum_i \lambda^j_i X^i$ with the sum finite, then for a multiset $J = j_1 \ldots j_n$, it follows trivially from \autoref{prop:wick} and homogeneity of monomials and cumulants that

 For this reason, from now on we will often identify $\mathcal X$ with its linear span. \end{remark}